AlexHYF/OOPSLA2023-Artifact/README.md

 described in the paper.
 In hit document, we will describle the outline of these experiments, how to run them, and also describe how one may use S3 to calculate sub-specifications on SyGuS solver and DreamCoder's results of their own.

-This artifact also contains the webpages of our user study which we promised to share with the reviewer under `User-Study/`.
+This artifact also contains the webpages of our user study which we promised to share with the reviewers under `User-Study/`.
 Due to confidential reason we are not able to share the data of the user study result.

 Installing the Artifact